NCEAS/vegbank2/CONTRIBUTING.md

 ## 🔀 Release process

+> [!IMPORTANT]
+> Use the detailed [Release Checklist Template](./release-checklist.md) to create a GH `task` Issue for each release.

+In general, the release process follows these steps:

 1. Our release process starts with integration testing in a `develop` branch.
 Once all changes that are desired in a release are merged into the `develop` branch, we run the full set of tests on a clean checkout of the `develop` branch.
-2. After testing, the `develop` branch is merged to main, and the `main` branch is tagged with the new version number (e.g. `2.11.2`).
-At this point, the tip of the `main` branch will reflect the new release and the `develop` branch can be fast-forwarded to sync with `main` to start work on the next release.
-3. The release is tagged on GitHub, and the metadata for the reserved DOI is added and published with the correct softwareheritage url.
-Finally, the release is added to the GitHub `Releases` page
+2. After testing is completed, and version numbers and DOI/citation have been updated, the `develop` branch is then merged to main.
-4. The new release is then built and published as a Docker image (see the [Docker README for details](./docker/README.md)), and the Helm chart is packaged and published to the GitHub Container Registry (see the [Helm README](./helm/README.md#packaging-and-publishing-the-helm-chart)).
-The Helm chart release should also be tagged, using the chart version (which may differ from the application code version) with a `chart-` prefix.
+3. From `main`, the new release is then built and published as a Docker image (see the [Docker README for details](./docker/README.md)), and the Helm chart is packaged and published to the GitHub Container Registry (see the [Helm README](./helm/README.md#packaging-and-publishing-the-helm-chart)).
+The helm chart should then be deployed on the dev cluster, to make sure it works as expected.
+4. Then the `main` branch is tagged with:
+   1. the new version number (e.g. `v2.0.1`) and
+   2. the Helm chart version (which may differ from the application code version) with a `chart-` prefix.
    For example, if the application code version is `2.0.1` and the chart version is `1.0.1`, then the chart should be tagged with `chart-1.0.1`.
-5. An email announcement is sent out to users and contributors.
+5. Finally, the app and chart releases are added to GH `Releases` page and announced as appropriate to users and contributors
 6. Availability:
    - Releases can be downloaded from the [GitHub releases page](https://github.com/NCEAS/vegbank2/releases).
    - Versioned Docker images are available from [the VegBank GHCR image repo](https://github.com/NCEAS/vegbank2/pkgs/container/vegbank), and can be downloaded using: